trrapp12/trrapp12/README.md

 ### Fun things about me:

-- 🔭 I’m currently working on ... a Data Analytics certificate from Google and refactoring old projects to enhance my skills in JS, HTML5, CSS3.
+- 🔭 I’m currently working on ...
+A/B testing using Adobe Analytics and custom coding solutions to tailor UX/UI experiences without altering enterprise code.
 - 🌱 I’m currently learning ...
 React, React-Router, CSS-in-JS solutions, styled-components.
 - 👯 I’m looking to collaborate on ... front-end, visualization, or data oriented projects.
-- 🤔 I’m looking for help with ... building knowledge and a professional network.
+- 🤔 I’m looking for help with ... mentoring and a professional network.
 - 💬 Ask me about ...
 DOM manipulation and DOM traversing.
-- 📫 How to reach me: ...<trrapp@gmail.com>
+- 📫 How to reach me: ...<trrapp@gmail.com> or <https://www.linkedin.com/in/trevor-rapp-89772029b>
 - ⚡ Fun fact: ...
 I love photography and writing, but I also love MMA, BJJ, Muay Thai, and Boxing.

 <br>